hunkim98/nestjs-serverless-jwt-boilerplate/README.md

 ### 3. Google SMTP mail service

 - This boilerplate project assumes that you are using gmail to send users email.
 If you want to send email through gmail, it is recommeded that you get a gmail service auth password through google.
+[How to setup gmail service auth password](https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882)

 <hr/>